Ranighat Palace: Current status, reconstruction and restoration

 As Khadga Samsher abandoned the palace and fled to India, Rani Mahal was left behind without any proper owner or caretaker.
 Rani Mahal was in the verge of turning into rubble by the end of the 20th century.
 The poor condition of the palace was realized by the locals and became a concern of the government of Nepal.
 In 2017, the Government of Nepal allocated budget and restored the palace to the original state.
 A museum was also established in the building.
 To increase the tourism in the area, a new road was also constructed along the bank of Brangdi River.

 Access

 It takes around half an hour to reach the Rani Mahal from Tansen via a motorable road.
 Also, foot trail from Kailash Nagar near the Batase Danda, about 13 km from Tansen leads to Ranimahal.

 Legacy

-Rani Mahal is referred as the Taj Mahal of Nepal because both building are constructed in the memory of their lover and located on the bank of a river.
+Rani Mahal is referred as the Taj Mahal of Nepal because both buildings are constructed in the memory of their lover and located on the bank of a river.